Nonprofit Leadership Transitions And Organizational Change

 The Crisis/Opportunity of an Executive Transition

 The departure of a CEO or executive director is a destabilizing event for any organization, but it can also create the conditions for unlocking innovation.
-With 67% of nonprofit leaders planning to leave their current position in the next five years, such sweeping changes could send the sector reeling, or be a catalyst for creative strategic responses — it’s how we prepare that will make the difference.
+With 67% of nonprofit leaders planning to leave their current position in the next five years, such sweeping changes could send the sector reeling, or be a catalyst for creative strategic responses, including an opportunity to advance the cause of racial equity internally — it’s how we prepare that will make the difference.

 Many nonprofits are woefully unprepared, let’s be honest.
 Fewer than 25% have a succession plan, despite warnings since the early 2000s about the looming leadership deficit.
 The 2008 recession may have postponed some retirement plans, but ten years later we’re faced with the reality that leadership turnover can only be deferred for so long.